chmodshubham/Open5GS-Deployment/README.md

 * **Open a new terminal, logged in to same VM as used in gNB setup.**

-* Update the "gnbSearchList" with the IP address of the UERANSIM.
+* Update the `gnbSearchList` with the IP address of the UERANSIM.

 ```bash
 sudo vim UERANSIM/config/open5gs-ue.yaml